e-n-f/if-then-else/if-then-else.md

 ![08](https://user-images.githubusercontent.com/1951835/53197024-3037a900-35ce-11e9-9813-dc2f2d5a5c2b.png)

-This same idea was carried forward into the first higher-level programming languages, like Halcombe Laning and Neal Zierler's language at MIT for Whirlwind.
-It followed exactly the same paradigm, except that the numbered steps of the program were evaluations of algebraic expressions, not single machine instructions.
+The idea was carried forward into the first higher-level programming languages, like Halcombe Laning and Neal Zierler's language for Whirlwind.
+Their conditional jump worked the same, except that the numbered steps of the program were algebraic expressions, not single machine instructions.

 * https://archive.computerhistory.org/resources/text/Fortran/102653982.05.01.acc.pdf